 • In writing / email

-Educate, warn and then enforce, to achieve and maintain compliance.
+Educate, warn and then enforce in order to achieve and maintain compliance.

 Complaints will be dealt with by a number of response options, which include but are not limited to;